Antonio Čolak

-Antonio-Mirko Čolak ([tʃǒlak, tʃôlaːk]; born 17 September 1993) is a professional footballer who plays as a forward for Scottish Premiership club Rangers.
-Born in Germany, he represents the Croatia national team.
+Antonio-Mirko Čolak ([tʃǒlak, tʃôlaːk]; born 17 September 1993) is a professional footballer who plays as a forward for Ekstraklasa club Legia Warsaw.
+Born in Germany, he plays for the Croatia national team.

 Čolak began his senior career in the lower divisions of German football and has since gone on to play in the top flights of German, Polish, Croatian, Greek, Swedish and Scottish football.
 He was the top scorer in the 2019–20 Prva HNL season while playing for Croatian club HNK Rijeka.
 He won the 2021 Allsvenskan title while on loan at Swedish club Malmö from Greek club PAOK.

-Čolak played more than 20 times for Croatia's youth national teams, before making his senior international debut for the country in November 2020 in a friendly against Turkey.
+Čolak played more than 20 times for Croatia's youth national teams, before making his senior international debut for the country in November 2020, in a friendly against Turkey.

 Club career

 Early career

 The Čolak family immigrated to Germany in 1992 to avoid the war in the former Yugoslavia, where Antonio was born on 17 September 1993.
 Born in Ludwigsburg, in 2000 he signed for Stuttgarter Kickers, where he remained for eight years before returning to Freiburg in 2008.
 From there he joined the youth academy at Hoffenheim in 2010 for just one year, and in 2011 moved to Karlsruhe, where he made his professional debut in the lower leagues.
 In 2012 he was signed by 1.
 FC Nürnberg, initially for the reserve team. Čolak made his debut on 19 October 2013 in a Bundesliga game against Eintracht Frankfurt.
 He entered the field after 78 minutes for Tomáš Pekhart.
 He stayed in Nuremberg until 2015, playing in seven games, while for one season he was loaned out to Lechia Gdańsk, where he scored ten goals in 31 games, also contributing two assists.